Trainee Positions At Prince of Wales Hospital

 Hospital grand rounds

-Clinical Neurophysiology meeting (presented by Clinical Neurophysiology registrar)
+Clinical Neurophysiology weekly meetings (presented by Clinical Neurophysiology registrar)

 EEG meeting